nmwsharp/polyscope-docs/py/source/index.md

 ![Polyscope](../media/teaser.svg)
-Polyscope is a C++ viewer and user interface for the rapid prototyping and debugging of geometric algorithms in 3D geometry processing, scientific computing, and computer graphics/vision.
+Polyscope is a C++/Python viewer and user interface for the rapid prototyping and debugging of geometric algorithms in 3D geometry processing, scientific computing, and computer graphics/vision.
 The lofty objective of Polyscope is to offer a useful visual interface to your data via a single line of code.

 Polyscope uses a paradigm of *structures* and *quantities*.
 A **structure** is a geometric object in the scene, such as a surface mesh or point cloud.
 A **quantity** is data associated with a structure, such as a scalar function or a vector field.